-Floralia.
-A new flower made of seven other flowers.
+Cartier Carat.
+Floralia: a new flower made of seven other flowers.
 A flower previously unknown to all.
 It has no name, it is a true abstraction.
-Fresh, preserving the aqueous aspect of its thousand petals.
+Fresh, preserving the aqueous aspect of its thousand petals

 Cartier Carat is the latest creation by Mathilde Laurent, creative director and the first female in-house perfumer at Cartier since 2005.
 A fragrance made by applying the same optical effect seen through a diamond: the diffraction of colour.
 Carat – a name that is as pure as the very nature of the gemstone.
 In an Art Déco, diamond faceted bottle, the diffraction of the colours of the rainbow create a kaleidoscope of patterns.
 The olfactory metaphor of diamonds has the scent of white flowers.